 Day broke, and we watched it do so back on the East Rim.

-The dark landscape below the night before was now illuminated, and Oregon’s southeast corner was in view.
+The dark landscape we saw the night before was now illuminated, and Oregon’s southeast corner was in view.
 Bighorn sheep roamed the ridges near the summit of Steens, and the Alvord Desert lay far below us, seeming somehow smaller and larger from this vantage.

 A scramble to an outcrop behind the rim gave the best view of all: a first glimpse of Wildhorse Lake.